How To Treat Heat Stroke In Dogs

 What Are the Signs & Symptoms of Heatstroke?

 Heat stroke is a serious condition in dogs—in fact, dogs can quickly overheat in a matter of minutes.
 One minute you pup will seem OK, and in the next minute he may be showing signs of heat stroke.
+Make sure to check if the heat could be the only cause of the issue, check for swallowing in case your dog ate a bee.

 Here are some of the most common signs and symptoms of heatstroke in dogs: